Pomona/Pomona/README.md

 * Batch query support, for example by encapsulating an array of http operations in a JSON array

-## Bugs and necesarry improvements

-* Uri's is now generated from native type names in nancy module, should rather get name from TransformedType

-* Expand path doesnt work properly on types with merged URIs.
-For example if Critter #125 is a MusicalCritter, http://localhost:2211/critter/125?expand=critter.weapons is expected to expand weapons.
-  It doesn't, instead this is needed: http://localhost:2211/critter/125?expand=musicalcritter.weapons, which is not the way we want it to work!

-* Special handling for nullable types in JSON schema generation needs to be added.

-* IPōmōnaDataSource needs to be improved.
-  Maybe also remove generics stuff here?
-Don't know if there's really any advantage to having generics..
-  Maybe there should be multiple IPōmōnaDataSource (like repositories).

 # Brainstorm area

 ## Random ideas